TristanB6/DM-demo---Auth-code-grant-type/README.md

 # Dailymotion Authorization Code grant type

 A simple demonstration of the Authorization Code grant type auth method in a client-side application.
+This demo shows how to obtain an access token on behalf of a Dailymotion user, allowing your application to make API requests with their permissions.

+## Purpose and Use Case

+This authorization flow is particularly useful when you need to:
+- Access a user's Dailymotion data (like their videos, playlists, or channel information)
+- Perform actions on behalf of the user (like uploading videos or managing their content)
+- Create integrations that require user-specific permissions

+For example, imagine you're building a video management dashboard where users can:
+- View their Dailymotion upload statistics
+- Schedule video uploads
+- Manage their playlists
+- Monitor their channel performance

+In this case, you would need the user's permission to access their Dailymotion account.
+The authorization flow demonstrated here allows you to:
+1. Request the user's permission through Dailymotion's login page
+2. Obtain an access token that represents their authorization
+3. Use this token to make API requests on their behalf

 ## Live Demo
 Try it out: [https://tristanb6.github.io/DM-demo---Auth-code-grant-type/](https://tristanb6.github.io/DM-demo---Auth-code-grant-type/)

 ## Features

-- Access token
+- Access token.
 - Refresh token
 - Token expiration countdown
 - Scopes